-Health Services/Accidental Injury

-Randolph Community College has no facilities for medical treatment other than for minor first aid and assumes no responsibility for injuries or sickness of students.
-Students should report all accidents to their instructor or to the student resource officer even if the accident is perceived to be minor.
+Health Services/Accidental Injury Randolph Community College has no facilities or staff for medical treatment other than for minor first aid and assumes no responsibility for injuries or sickness of students.
+All medical emergencies need to call 911, and then call the RCC switchbaord at 336-633-0200 to inform the College of the emergency.
+Students should report all accidents to their instructor and complete a medical incident report, which then should be forwarded to the director of safety and emergency preparedness, even if the accident is perceived to be minor.